Introduction

 However, it may consume more space in your tiny office as it’s not a pre-designed part of your tiny office, has less storage, and might not fit the style of the rest of your interior.

-Free-standing desks are a better option for an open space office in a standalone backyard office, like our Office Cabin Hideaway design.
+Free-standing desks are a better option for stand-alone backyard offices, such as as our Office Cabin Hideaway design.

 Adjustable Height Desk/Standing Desk: